 Pell Grants are offered based on the number of hours you are enrolled in each semester.
-As you enroll in course the amount of your Pell Grant award may change.
-Full time = 12 hours or more, Three fourths time = 9 hours, Part-time = 6 hours.
+As you enroll in courses, the amount of your Pell Grant award may change.
+Full time = 12 or more credit hours, Three-Fourths time = 7 - 9 credit hours, Half-time = 4 - 6 credit hours and Less than half-time = 1-5 credit hours.

 If a student is close to their Lifetime Pell Grant eligibility (600% which equals 6 years), the full amount of Pell may not be received.

-What is the difference between disbursement date and refund date?
+What is the difference between Direct Subsidized and Unsubsidized loans?